 Q: I cannot create a new location because the location URL is already in use.
 How can I investigate to which location the URL belongs to?

 A: To know if a URL is already in use, go to the Admin screen and click Positions.
 Enter the desired URL in the search bar and click the magnifying glass icon.
-If the URL is already in use, the URL will be listed in the results page.
-However, if the URL is already in use but not listed in the results page, the existing URL may belong to an inactive publication.
+If the URL is already in use, the results page will list the URL.
+However, if the URL is already in use but the results page does not list it, the existing URL may belong to an inactive publication.
 Therefore, click the Download all positions as spreadsheet button and open the spreadsheet file to investigate whether the existing URL belongs to an inactive publication.